vector-man/ReactiveUI.Griffin.Container/README.md

 # Usage

 1. Install Griffin.Container and ReactiveUI.

 2. Add the file GriffinDependancyResolver.cs to your ReactiveUI project.

-3. Finally, use it like this:
+3. Finally, use it like this

     internal static class Program
     {
         /// <summary>